 Who to have running it?

-One year, one person had advice from a small team, but did virtually all of it themselves.
+One year, one person had advice from a small team, but did virtually all of a residential one themselves.
 Everyone else who's ever done one wonders how (and they never did it that way again!)
+2024's non-residential one was almost all done by one person (me, with someone else sorting the evening event) but while that was a lot easier than any residential BiCon, it's still not something to recommend.
+What if you fall ill a day or so the event you're organising?

 So you need a team, but how that team is organised is up to you.
 Some years have a single leader, some split that role between two or more people, and some are collectives.
 Whichever you choose, you need to know who takes the final decision on any issue, preferably before there are any big decisions.

 Oh, if you run it with sexual and/or romantic partners on the team, be aware that it can damage that relationship.
 Not always, but it often has.
 Partners are usually more valuable as someone you can go 'argh' and 'waaah' at when stressed about running one than on the team getting stressed about the same things.